josejuanhernandezgalvez/git-radar/README.md

 ### Step 1: Script Execution

-Run the provided script with the paths to the JSON files and artifacts.
+Run the provided script `init.bat` with the paths to the JSON files and artifacts.

 ### Step 2: Creating DynamoDB Tables